daddeptr/ProgrammingAssignment2/Examples.md

 	> mc$getinv()
 	NULL

-We can compute it and store it for later use
+We can compute the inverse and store it for later use

 	> mc$compinv()
 	> mc$getinv()